 A really gorgeous way to finish up your practice.

-So, those are my favourite yoga poses for two people… I promise there is something for everyone and you can always let me know how you got on in the comments below!
+So, those are my favourite two people yoga poses… I promise there is something for everyone and you can always let me know how you got on in the comments below!
 And please tag me / send me photos via Instagram if you try any of those!